MasterPancho/embedded-media-centre-system/README.md

 Run*(stickDir, &prevStickDir, &currentMode);  // continuous update
 ```

-Joystick input uses **edge detection** — actions only fire when the direction *changes*, not while it is held.
-This prevents unintended repeated inputs.

 ### USB Audio (MP3 Player)

-The MP3 Player mode is interrupt-driven rather than polled.
-When selected, `RunMP3Player()` configures the hardware and hands control to two interrupt handlers:
+The MP3 Player is interrupt-driven rather than polled.
+Two hardware interrupt handlers work as a producer/consumer pair:

+- **USB IRQ** — fires when a new isochronous packet arrives from the host PC and writes incoming PCM data into a circular DMA buffer in USB RAM.
-- **Timer0 IRQ** fires at **32 kHz** (one tick per audio sample).
-On each tick it reads the next sample from a circular DMA buffer, applies the potentiometer volume, and writes the result to the DAC.
+- **Timer0 IRQ** — fires at **32 kHz** (one tick per audio sample).
+On each tick it reads the next sample from the buffer, applies potentiometer volume scaling, and writes the result to the DAC.
-- **USB IRQ** fires when a new USB isochronous packet arrives from the host PC.
-It writes the incoming PCM audio data into the DMA buffer.

-The two handlers work as a producer/consumer pair — USB fills the buffer, Timer0 drains it to the DAC.
-A scatter file (`DMA.sct`) explicitly places the USB DMA buffer in the dedicated USB RAM region (`0x2007C000`) required by the LPC1768 hardware.

-Pressing the joystick centre while in MP3 mode disables both IRQs, disconnects USB, and returns to the main menu.
+A scatter file (`DMA.sct`) explicitly places the DMA buffer in the dedicated USB RAM region (`0x2007C000`) required by the LPC1768 USB peripheral.
+When the user exits the MP3 Player, the system cleanly disables both IRQs, stops audio output, and disconnects USB before returning to the main menu.

 ### Display

-All rendering goes through the GLCD driver (`GLCD_SPI_LPC1700.c`), which communicates with the LCD controller over SPI.
+All rendering goes through `GLCD_SPI_LPC1700.c`, which communicates with the LCD controller over SPI.
 Text is drawn using two embedded bitmap fonts (6×8 and 16×24 pixels).
-Images are stored as **RGB565 C arrays** (`images/*.c`) compiled directly into flash and blasted to the screen with a single `GLCD_Bitmap()` call.
+Images are stored as **RGB565 C arrays** compiled directly into flash and rendered with a single `GLCD_Bitmap()` burst call.

 ### Games

-Both games run their own internal loops (blocking `while` loops) rather than returning to `main()`.
-This keeps their logic self-contained:
+Both games run self-contained internal `while` loops rather than returning to `main()` on each tick:

 - **Snake** — moves on a 20×10 character grid.
-The snake body is stored as an array of `{x, y}` structs.
+The body is stored as an array of `{x, y}` structs.
 Each tick the tail cell is erased, all segments shift forward, and the head advances in the last joystick direction.
-Collision with walls or self sets `isAlive = false` and ends the loop.
+Collision with walls or self ends the loop.
 - **Pong** — tracks ball position as `double {x, y}` with `{dx, dy}` velocity.
-The CPU paddle follows the ball's y-position with randomised lag to make it beatable.
-Scoring resets the ball; first to 3 points wins.
+The CPU paddle follows the ball's y-position with a randomness factor to keep gameplay competitive.
+First to 3 points wins.

 ---

+## Control Logic

+Joystick input uses **edge detection** — the current state is compared against the previous state so actions fire only when the direction *changes*, not while it is held.
+This prevents repeated triggers.

+The joystick is used to:

+- Move through menu options (up/down)
+- Confirm selections (centre)
+- Navigate between images in the Photo Gallery (left/right)
+- Control Snake movement (all four directions)
+- Control the Pong player paddle (up/down)
+- Return to the previous menu or the Main Menu (centre)

+All menus use **circular navigation** — moving past the first or last option wraps around without interruption.

+---

-## Modes
+## Modules

 ### Main Menu

-The entry point after power-on.
-Displays three options (Photo Gallery, MP3 Player, Games).
-Joystick up/down moves the highlighted selection; centre confirms.
-The selected option sets `currentMode` and the super-loop handles the transition.
+The central navigation hub.
+Displays three options — Photo Gallery, MP3 Player, and Games — with the active selection highlighted on the GLCD.
+The menu updates only when a new joystick movement is detected.

 ### Photo Gallery

-Loads one of three images stored as RGB565 pixel arrays in flash.
-Joystick left/right cycles through the gallery; centre returns to the main menu.
-Images are rendered instantly via DMA-backed SPI burst transfer.
+Displays full-screen images stored as RGB565 C arrays in flash.
+Images are referenced through a pointer array, allowing the system to cycle through them without dynamic memory allocation.
+The screen redraws only when the image index changes, minimising flicker.

+- Joystick right → next image
+- Joystick left → previous image
+- Joystick centre → return to Main Menu

 ### MP3 Player

 Enumerates as a **USB Audio Device** to the host OS — no custom driver required.
 Windows, macOS, and Linux all recognise it as a standard audio output.
 PCM audio is streamed over USB isochronous transfers, buffered in USB RAM, and output through the DAC at 32 kHz.
-The potentiometer sets the final output volume.
-Press centre to disconnect and return to the menu.
+The potentiometer controls the final output volume.
+Pressing centre cleanly shuts down USB and returns to the menu.

+### Game Module

+A secondary menu where the user selects Snake, Pong, or returns to the Main Menu.
+Each game is an independent submodule with its own menu, gameplay loop, input handling, score tracking, and exit logic.

-### Snake
+#### Snake

-Classic snake on a bordered grid.
-The snake grows by one segment each time it eats food, which respawns at a random position.
-The game ends on wall or self-collision and shows a game-over screen with the final score before returning to the game menu.
+- Joystick-controlled movement in four directions
+- Continuous movement based on last known direction
+- Random food generation within bounds
+- Snake grows by one segment on food collection
+- Score increments on each food collected
+- Wall and self-collision detection end the game
+- Game-over screen with final score

-### Pong
+#### Pong

-Single-player vs CPU pong.
-The player controls the left paddle with up/down joystick.
-The CPU paddle tracks the ball's position but misses occasionally.
-First to 3 points wins.
-After the game, the result screen is shown briefly before returning to the game menu.
+- Joystick controls the left (player) paddle
+- CPU controls the right paddle and tracks the ball with randomised lag
+- Ball resets to centre after each point
+- First to 3 points wins
+- Win/lose result screen before returning to the game menu

+---

+## Image Conversion Workflow

+The Photo Gallery images are stored as RGB565 C arrays compiled directly into flash.

+1. Select a source image
+2. Resize or crop to match the GLCD resolution (240×320)
+3. Convert to RGB565 format
+4. Export as a C array
+5. Place the generated `.c` file in `firmware/images/`
+6. Add a pointer to the image in the `gallery[]` array in `PhotoGallery.c`

 ---